Features How It Works Privacy Ingredients Support

 Strong AHAs/BHAs at High Concentrations

-Exfoliating acids at high concentrations (>15% AHA or >2% BHA) can disrupt the lipid barrier that ceramides are trying to repair.
-Use ceramides as a post-exfoliation recovery treatment rather than layering them simultaneously.
+Exfoliating acids at high concentrations (>15% AHA or >2% BHA) may affect the barrier environment that ceramides are intended to support.
+Consider using ceramides as a post-exfoliation recovery step rather than layering them simultaneously.

 Pure Vitamin C (L-Ascorbic Acid) at Low pH

-Very acidic serums (pH <3.5) can temporarily disrupt the lipid layer.
+Very acidic serums (pH <3.5) may temporarily affect the lipid barrier environment and enzyme activity.
 Apply Vitamin C first, wait 15-20 minutes, then apply your ceramide product.

 Popular Products

 Featured products containing Ceramide NP.
-Total products: 25,350
+Widely used across skincare formulations.

 CeraVe